 The second big challenge is building the infrastructure and institutions to support a mature practice of Cyber Public Health.
 For example, today’s public health infrastructure includes institutions at every level of government, international NGOs, academic institutions, and private organizations that play a role.

 This is another area where coordination and collaboration among businesses, NGOs, academic institutions, and governments will be critical to navigating a path forward.
 The challenges are significant, but the opportunities are immense.
 Please join the initiative to make the science of Cyber Public Health.
+Monthly discussions are scheduled for the fourth Thursday of the month.

 Equity and justice are increasingly prevalent themes in political, economic, and social discussions about energy and the environment.